itzg/docker-minecraft-server/README.md

     docker run -d -e WHITELIST=user1,user2 ...

+or

+    docker run -d -e WHITELIST=uuid1,uuid2 ...

 If the `WHITELIST` environment variable is not used, any user can join your Minecraft server if it's publicly accessible.

+> NOTE: When using uuids in the whitelist, please make sure it is the dashed variant otherwise it will not parse correctly.

 > NOTE: When `WHITELIST` is used the server properties `white-list` and `whitelist` will automatically get set to `true`.